Evander Kane's three points push San Jose Sharks past Arizona Coyotes - TSN.ca

 GLENDALE, Ariz. — Martin Jones stopped Clayton Keller in a shootout and the San Jose Sharks bounced back after Arizona's Phil Kessel scored with 3.2 seconds left in regulation, beating the Coyotes 4-3 Thursday night.

+“Goaltending a lot of times is your most important player on the ice,” Sharks coach Bob Boughner said.
+“Jonsey was our best player tonight.”

 The Coyotes trailed 3-1 after Evander Kane's goal midway through the third period, but scored twice in the final 3:30 to force overtime.
-Keller scored the first after some nifty stickhandling by Conor Garland and Kessel tied it on a rebound.
+Keller scored the first after some nifty stickhandling by Conor Garland and Kessel tied it be whacking a rebound out of the air.

 Jones stopped the Coyotes on a two-man break in overtime and turned Keller away after Garland hit the post on the previous attempt.
 Jones had 34 saves in the 2021 opener for both teams.